MetaEvo/DesignX/README.md

 ## Citation

 The PDF version of the paper is available [here](https://arxiv.org/abs/2505.17866).
-If you find our ConfigX useful, please cite it in your publications or projects.
+If you find our DesignX useful, please cite it in your publications or projects.

 ```latex
 @inproceedings{guo2025designx,